medvedevgroup/SibeliaZ/README.md

 	-a <integer>

+We recommend to set it to the twice of the maximum number of copies a homologous block in the input genomes has.
+For example, if the largest gene family of the input genomes has N members, set -a to at least N * 2.
+However, increasing this value may significantly slow down the computation.
 The default value is 150.
-Increasing this value may significantly slow down the alignment.

 Bubble size threshold
 ---------------------